marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ## Pitfalls

 - Management of a GitHub Personal Access Token (PAT).
-User is would need to refresh the GitHub token value when the expiration date is close.
+The user is would need to refresh the GitHub token value when the expiration date is close.
   - Possibly create a GitHub machine user and add as a collaborator to the repo to remove need to renew token expiration?
-User would specify a pre-existing machine user or the module can create a machine user (would require a TF local-exec script to create the user).
+The user would specify a pre-existing machine user or the module can create a machine user (which would require a TF local-exec script to create the user).

 # TODO: